lotaibe/LotaIbe/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning KubeFlow and ML Workflows

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Social Impact/Tech for Good proejetcs

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to Python, Data Science and STEM Education

+- 😄 My Pronouns: He/Him

 - 📫 How to reach me: ...
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...
 -->